Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Leonardo’s Pizza Palace

-This good times restaurant does comfort food paired with modern wines – think massive pizzas for the table, vodka sauce pasta and fried cheese curds dipped in marinara sauce.
-Leonardo’s den-like dining room has a fun ‘70s vibe that befits its old school cooking, with vintage posters and terracotta wine racks adding cosiness.
-Stick around long after the last slice has been claimed as rounds of craft beers and orange wines keep coming.
+This feel-good spot serves up comfort food paired with modern wines—think massive pizzas for sharing, vodka sauce pasta, and crispy fried cheese curds dipped in marinara sauce.
+Leonardo’s den-like dining room exudes a fun ’70s vibe, perfectly complementing its old-school cooking, with vintage posters and terracotta wine racks adding to the cosy atmosphere.
+Stick around long after the last slice has been devoured, as rounds of craft beers and orange wines continue to flow, keeping the good times rolling.

 29 Grattan Street, Carlton